 Won’t I get cold?
 Yes.
 You’ll start off cold because at the start of the ride we stand around waiting for the stragglers to get ready, so we can all leave together.
 But we’ll warm up once we start.
 After that, we promise you won’t feel cold, you’ll just feel a rush.
 Typically we get a temperature around 60 degrees with light wind.

 What can I do to stay warm?
 Wearing shoes and a helmet help.
 Big socks.
 Arm warmers (old socks with the toes snipped off).
 Maybe a Superman cape.
 Sadly, we haven’t figured out a way to use those chemical hand warmers while naked, though they sound like they’d be great.

 Isn’t this illegal?
 Though some Portland citizens may wish it was, it’s not.
 See The Law.
 Since this is a protest, it’s protected by Oregon’s constitution.
-Nudity as a form of protest is protected, but lewd behavior, as defined by oregon law, is not.
+Nudity as a form of protest is protected, but lewd behavior, as defined by Oregon law, is not.
 Please don’t be lewd, obscene, or engage in any sexual activity – that is an arrestable offense and we will have security on site helping the police enforce this law.

 What if I see a cop?
 Say, “Thank you!”
 They’re corking the streets for us.

 Where is the start?
-Normandale Park.
+TBA

 Where will I park my car?
 Don’t drive and you won’t have this problem to deal with.

 When should I arrive?
 Meet at 8PM and ride at 9PM.